ptgott/comment-navigator/ROADMAP.md

 ## Doing now

-## Features
+## Features/application code

-- Get to 100% test coverage.
 - Allow the main calling context--which calls FilterCollection.use()--to read user menu selections from the UI components.
 Do this periodically before refreshing.
+- Refactor `NextButton` and `PrevButton` to share an interface for navigation buttons (also refactor the tests)
 - Slider for comment navigation.
 Each stop becomes another comment.
 Start by dispatching a click for every stop

 ## Tooling

-- Set up test debugging with Jest and VSCode
 - Set up a build script with TypeScript and WebPack

 ## Deployment